 Most establishments here sell a good selection of cocktails, beers, and other non-alcoholic and alcoholic Mexican drinks.
 For something unapologetically Mexican, order a michelada or, as they are known in the Yucatan peninsula, an ojo rojo (red eye).

 This is a beer cocktail made by blending beer with tomato juice, Worcestershire sauce, soy sauce, hot sauce, and a sprig of lime.
 It sounds questionable but you might find yourself growing a liking for it.

-Take a trolley tour
+Take a trolley tour of Campeche

-In the main central square (zocalo) of Campeche, you will see a lot of old-fashioned trolleys and buses.
+In the main square (zocalo) of Campeche, you will see a lot of old-fashioned trolleys and buses.
 For 100 pesos per person (circa $5), you can take a trolley tour around Campeche.

 The tour departs almost hourly and takes approximately 45 minutes.
-You will pass through some of Campeche’s most historic neighborhoods and your guide will give more background and context to some of the districts, churches, and old buildings that you see.
+You will pass through some of Campeche’s most historic neighborhoods and your guide will give more background and context to some of the districts, churches, and historic buildings that you see.

 You will have a couple of opportunities to stop, disembark and take photos.
 Campeche also has some bright red hop-on, hop-off buses but arguably the old trolleys are more charming!